-Retinol is often produced from animal sources – liver, fish and egg yolks, while plant-based babhci is totally vegan.
+Retinol is often produced from animal sources – liver, fish and egg yolks, while plant-based babchi is totally vegan.

 Bakuchiol benefits for skin and wrinkles

-It increases skin firmness so is helpful during menopause when jowls etc start sagiing.
+They both increase skin firmness so is helpful during menopause when jowls etc start sagging.

-Like retinol, bakuchiol tells your cells to make collagen, “plumping” your skin and reducing the look of lines and wrinkles.
+Like retinol, babchi and bakuchiol tell your cells to make collagen, “plumping” your skin and reducing the look of lines and wrinkles.